 There are carvings of Dvarapalas, Ganga, Yamuna, and other murtis at the entrance of the temple.
 The main deities are Devi Mundeshwari and Chaturmukh (four-faced) Shiva Linga, all at the sanctum sanctorum of the temple.
 Unusual designed stone vessels are installed inside, along with the Shiva linga at the center of the sanctum, and the Devi Mundeshwari is seen with ten hands holding symbols riding a buffalo (Mahishasura Mardini).
 Other sculptures of Lord Ganesha, Lord Surya, and Lord Vishnu are carved too.

 But most of the temple has been damaged, and only small fragments remain.
 As such, the temple has been a subject of study for archaeologists under the jurisdiction of ASI.

 Back in the days, rituals and worship have been performed, as it is considered to be the ancient functional Hindu temple of the world.
 It is still visited by a huge number of devotees every year, especially during Ramnavami and Shivaratri.
 During the Navaratri, a big Mela is organized and is visited by thousands of pilgrims.
 The practice of tantric Vidya is seen with the worship of Shakti in the form of Devi Mundeshwari, the practice that roots in Eastern India.

 Renovation and Restoration

-With the instruction from Union Ministry of Culture, the ASI is restoring the temple, which includes removing the soot from the interior via chemical treatment, repairing damage to religious murti and cataloging and documenting scattered fragments for later use.
+With the instruction from the Union Ministry of Culture, the ASI is restoring the temple, which includes removing the soot from the interior via chemical treatment, repairing damage to religious murti, and cataloging and documenting scattered fragments for later use.
 For all the restoration, the government of Bihar has allocated Rs.
 2 crores.
-With such efforts, hopefully, the temple would be restored in no time.(Last Updated On: August 4, 2019)
+With such efforts, hopefully, the temple would be restored in no time.(Last Updated On: April 3, 2021)